k3po/k3po/SPEC.md

 The second URL in the response body is the downstream data transfer URL.

-Each URL may change the handshake HTTP request scheme from `http` to `https` and select a different port number, but the host MUST remain the same as the host for the HTTP handshake request.
+Each URL MAY change the handshake HTTP request scheme from `http` to `https` and MAY select a different port number, but the host MUST remain the same as the host for the HTTP handshake request.

 If a `;` is present in the original handshake request URL path then each URL MUST consist of a unique path prefixed by the original handshake request URL path, up to but not including the `;`.